morganthomas/winning-arguments/winning-arguments.md

 * Fuck you!
 * Help!

-"Why am I cold?" is a question, and questions cannot be believed or disbelieved.
+"Why am I cold?" is a question.
 The remaining examples can all be categorized as [imperative sentences](https://www.thoughtco.com/imperative-sentence-grammar-1691152).
+Clearly, none of these sentences can be believed or disbelieved.
+For example, I make no sense if I try to say, "I believe that why am I cold?" or "I believe that fuck you!"

 ## Reasons